Alistair Appleton is a much-loved member of the Escape to the Country family, having joined the show way back in 2007.

-He and his partner Daniel live in Sussex
+Alistair and his partner Daniel live in Sussex

-Alistair previously tweeted about his sexuality back in 2017 with a quote which read: "I am glad I am gay and that I suffered bullying for it because it allows me empathy for the bullied everywhere."
+Alistair previously tweeted about his sexuality back in 2017 with a quote that read: "I am glad I am gay and that I suffered bullying for it because it allows me empathy for the bullied everywhere."
 He posted it with a link to a now-deleted blog post.

 Alistair is a man of many talents, and spoke about training to become a psychotherapist back in 2012, telling Hampshire Life: "I loved that work so much that I started to get a bit disenchanted with all the crazy schedules of TV filming and I decided five years ago to re-train as a psychotherapist.

 "That was the best decision of my life and I think I’ve hit my 40s in much better shape than I hit my 30s."